How to Link Your Google Ads and Analytics Accounts

 Next, select Google Analytics metrics and add them to the report by clicking on the “Apply” button:

-It usually takes up to 24 hours for the data from GA to become available in AdWords reports.
+It usually takes up to 24 hours for the data from GA to become available in Ads reports.
 To see the data, click on “Campaigns” and scroll to the right.

-If you need to link multiple AdWords accounts to Analytics, it’s better to create an AdWords manager account (MCC).
+If you need to link multiple Google Ads accounts to Analytics, it’s better to create an Google Ads manager account (MCC).
 After creating the MCC account, you just need to link the account in the same way as described in the guide above.

 Link via the Google Analytics interface